Robert Coleman (industrialist): Ironmaster

 Coleman used his profits to purchase all of the shares in the Elizabeth Furnace between 1780 and 1794.
 He also purchased the Speedwell Forge from his father-in-law in 1785.
 He also acquired shares of the Upper and Lower Hopewell Forges (not the similarly named Hopewell Furnace).
 He acquired a 1/6 interest in the Cornwall Furnace from the Grubbs in 1786, and an added 2/3 share in 1798, for a total of 5/6 ownership.
 This bought out Curtis Grubb and half Henry Bates Grubb's shares.
 Most importantly, the Cornwall Furnace purchase included an equal share in the Cornwall Ore Bank.
 This was one of the richest iron deposits in the United States.

 Coleman constructed Colebrook Furnace in 1791.
-He also acquired a share of the Martic Forge in 1801, His resulting profits made him the first millionaire in Pennsylvania.
-His sons, James, Robert Bird, and William trained at Speedwell Forge when they came of age, moving on to manage other operations.
+He also acquired a share of the Martic Forge in 1801,<ref name=":2" / His sons, James, Robert Bird, and William trained at Speedwell Forge when they came of age, moving on to manage other operations.
 In 1809, he delegated most of the operations to his sons.

 Politics and military

 For more than three decades, Coleman served as a politician in Pennsylvania and leader of the Federalist Party in Lancaster County.
 In 1776, he attended the Pennsylvania State Constitutional Convention.
 During the Revolutionary War, Coleman served briefly in the Pennsylvania militia lieutenant, marching aid in the doomed defense of New York.
 However, he returned home to what was probably a more important service to the war effort—making iron.

 He served in the Pennsylvania Legislature in 1783.
 In 1787, he was a delegate to the Pennsylvania Convention to ratify the United States Constitution.
 He helped edit the state's charter in 1790.
 He was a Presidential elector in 1792.
+That same year, George Washington stayed in his home during a visit to Lebanon County.
 In 1795, Coleman was Captain of the Lancaster Troop of Light Horse.
 In this capacity, he led thirty-five cavalrymen to aid in the suppression of the Whiskey Rebellion.

 He was an elector again in 1796; this time he cast one of the three critical votes in the selecting John Adams, rather than Thomas Jefferson, as president.
 He also served as an Associate Judge from 1791 to 1811.
 He also made an unsuccessful run for the United States Senate.